EMCain/python-demo-dates/README.md

 # python-demo-dates
-Demo of some concepts using the datetime and calendar libraries
+Demo of some concepts using the datetime and calendar libraries in Python.

 ## Getting Started: